St. Martin de Porres (1579-1639)

 Brother Martin is also remembered for building an orphanage, and staffing it with teachers, for Lima's abandoned children; building hospitals; providing agricultural training for youth; and planting fruit orchards to feed the poor, all through his fundraising skills which were nothing short of miraculous.

 In 1962 Pope John XXIII canonized him, proclaiming, "Saint Martin, always obedient and inspired by his Divine Teacher, dealt with his brothers with that profound love which comes from pure faith and humility of spirit.
 He loved men because he honestly looked on them as God's children and as his own brothers and sisters.
 Such was his humility that he loved them even more than himself, and considered them to be better and more righteous than he was.
 He excused the faults of others.
 He forgave the bitterest injuries, convinced that he deserved much severer punishments on account of his own sins.
-He tried with all his might to redeem the guilty; lovingly he comforted the sick; he provided food, clothing, and medicine for the poor; he helped, as best he could, farm laborers and Negroes, as well as mulattoes, who were looked upon at that time as akin to slaves: thus he deserved to be called by the name the people gave him: 'Martin of Charity.' " And indeed, there is no Dominican more fitting than St. Martin de Porres to be our inspiration and our patron.
+He tried with all his might to redeem the guilty; lovingly he comforted the sick; he provided food, clothing, and medicine for the poor; he helped, as best he could, farm laborers and Negroes, as well as mulattoes, who were looked upon at that time as akin to slaves: thus he deserved to be called by the name the people gave him: 'Martin of Charity.' " And indeed, there is no Dominican more fitting than St. Martin de Porres to be our Foundation's inspiration and patron.